KevinChngJY/electron_reactJS_django_postgreSQL/README.md

-# Package 3 tiers Application into Single Desktop Application
+# Package 3 tiers Application into Desktop Application

 Packaging a 3-tier application (ReactJS for frontend, Django for backend, and PostgreSQL for the database) into a single desktop application using Electron is often driven by the following reasons: